Drosophila: Selection

 The Drosophila genome is subject to a high degree of selection, especially unusually widespread negative selection compared to other taxa.
 A majority of the genome is under selection of some sort, and a supermajority of this is occurring in non-coding DNA.

 Effective population size has been credibly suggested to positively correlate with the effect size of both negative and positive selection.
 Recombination is likely to be a significant source of diversity.
-There is evidence that crossover is positively correlated with polymorphism in D. populations.
+There is evidence that crossover is positively correlated with polymorphism in Drosophila populations.

 Biology

 Habitat

 Drosophila species are found all around the world, with more species in the tropical regions.
 Drosophila made their way to the Hawaiian Islands and radiated into over 800 species.
 They can be found in deserts, tropical rainforest, cities, swamps, and alpine zones.
 Some northern species hibernate.
-The northern species D. montana is the best cold-adapted, and is primarily found at high altitudes.
+The northern species D. montana is the best cold-adapted, and is primarily found at high latitudes or high altitudes.
 Most species breed in various kinds of decaying plant and fungal material, including fruit, bark, slime fluxes, flowers, and mushrooms.
+Drosophila species that are fruit-breeding are attracted to various products of fermentation, especially ethanol and methanol.
+Fruits exploited by Drosophila species include those with a high pectin concentration, which is an indicator of how much alcohol will be produced during fermentation.
+Citrus, morinda, apples, pears, plums, and apricots belong into this category.

 The larvae of at least one species, D. suzukii, can also feed in fresh fruit and can sometimes be a pest.
 A few species have switched to being parasites or predators.
 Many species can be attracted to baits of fermented bananas or mushrooms, but others are not attracted to any kind of baits.
 Males may congregate at patches of suitable breeding substrate to compete for the females, or form leks, conducting courtship in an area separate from breeding sites.

-Several Drosophila species, including Drosophila melanogaster, D. immigrans, and D. simulans, are closely associated with humans, and are often referred to as domestic species.
+Several Drosophila species, including D. melanogaster, D. immigrans, and D. simulans, are closely associated with humans, and are often referred to as domestic species.
 These and other species (D. subobscura, and from a related genus Zaprionus indianus) have been accidentally introduced around the world by human activities such as fruit transports.